CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.1 General Groupware.md

 The loss of stored data in groupware applications can have a significant impact on business processes and thus on the entire institution.
 If data in connection with groupware applications are falsified or lost, private-sector institutions can be threatened with their existence.
 In public authorities, the loss or corruption of those data may delay or even rule out internal administrative and specialized tasks.

-Overall, the loss of stored data in groupware applications, in addition to a loss of work and the cost of a replacement, can also lead to long-term consequences, such as loss of confidence among customers and partners, as well as a negative impact on the public.
+Overall, the loss of stored data in groupware applications, in addition to a loss of work and the cost of replacement, can also lead to long-term consequences, such as loss of confidence among customers and partners, as well as a negative public perception.

 ### 2 7 Attacks on groupware systems and applications
 Groupware systems and individual groupware applications can be compromised by third parties.
 For groupware systems z.
 B. the users, the internal network, used groupware server and the message recipient are intentionally attacked.
 Potential security vulnerabilities can be exploited by attackers to read, modify or delete information in closed groupware systems.
 Even if the access to the groupware applications was not sufficiently protected, attackers could, for example, access confidential data.